dannielnguyen289/kafka-spring-microservices/document/handle-error/README.md

 #### Pros

-- The event handle logic is totally isolated between all consumer group.
+- The event handle logic is totally isolated among all consumer groups.
 - It's very easy to implement because the Spring Framework already support everything.
 - It's easy to scale-out event handle note, because the database is separate statefulset set.